rrwick/Badread/README.md

 * size: how much random sequence is added to the read
 * skip: how much read sequence is lost

 These are specified with the `--glitches` option by giving all three parameters in a comma-delimited list (no spaces).
 E.g. `--glitches 5000,100,100`.
 Each of these parameters is a mean for a [geometric random variable](https://en.wikipedia.org/wiki/Geometric_distribution).
-E.g. a glitch rate of 1000 doesn't mean glitches occur at 1000 bp intervals, it means glitches are _on average_ 1000 bp apart.
+E.g. a glitch rate of 1000 doesn't mean glitches evenly occur at 1000 bp intervals, it means glitches are _on average_ 1000 bp apart.
 Turn glitches off entirely with `--glitches 0,0,0`.

 Take a look at the [glitches page on the wiki](https://github.com/rrwick/Badread/wiki/Glitches) to see some dotplots which illustrate the concept.